SalmonMode/JsPCOM/README.md

-# TsPCOM
+# JsPCOM
-TsPCOM is page component object framework for TypeScript and JavaScript based around Selenium.
+JsPCOM is page component object framework for TypeScript and JavaScript based around Selenium.

 It's built with TypeScript in mind for some fancy, more aesthetically pleasing features, but it's just as easy to use for JavaScript.